vue-leaflet/Vue2Leaflet/README.md

   attributionControl: false
 }
 ```
-Otherwise you will end up with two zoom/attribution control)
+Otherwise you will end up with two zoom/attribution control.
 ## How to install
 ``` bash
 $ npm install vue2-leaflet --save